medical-software-quality/documentation-as-code/README.md

 ## How to use

 The process is simple:
-1. Write the software's documentation using the specification described [here](./documentation/README.md) in your git repository
+1. Write the software's documentation using the specification described [here](./documentation/README.md) in your code repository
-2. Add a step to your CI that verifies the documentation, using the CLI in this repository
+2. Add a step to your CI to verify the documentation (via the CLI in this repository)
-3. Put guard rails on the documentation process.
+3. Put guard rails on the development process.
 For example:
-    * code ownership policy on it so that QC is required to review it
+    * code ownership policy so that QC is required to review changes to it
     * pull request review guidelines requesting developers to ensure that documentation is updated
+    * [semantic versioning](https://semver.org/) in place to control for backward incompatible changes to the specification

+Note that these steps are necessary but not sufficient for establishing fitness for intended use, but they are pre-condition as they establish the software documentation.

 ### CLI in CI/CD
 You can use this CLI in 2 ways: